 Paso Robles bank robbed for the second time in 2 months

-Two suspects on Friday morning robbed a downtown Paso Robles bank, according to police.
+Two masked men robbed a downtown Paso Robles bank at gunpoint Friday morning, according to police.

 Comments